pablodecm/phd_thesis/src/104_chapter_4.md

 directly from samples of observations.
 The factor
 $p(y = 1)/p(y = 0)$ is independent on $\boldsymbol{x}$, and can
-be simply estimated as the ratio between the total number of observations from each category in the training dataset - i.e. equal to 1 if it is balanced.
+be simply estimated as the ratio between the total number of observations from each category in the training dataset - i.e. equal to 1 if the latter is balanced.

 Density ratios are very useful for inference, particularly for